We welcome your tax-deductible donations ~ large or small. Donate to the Future of Bookplate Art!

 An indication of our popularity can be seen through our presence on social networking sites.

 Our Facebook following has grown to more than 7,200 artists, bibliophiles, collectors, and librarians: https://www.facebook.com/bookplate.org

 The ASBC&D works to develop international friendships through the book arts.
 We are creating an “ex libris” art movement and the EX LIBRIS: San Francisco world congress in 2022.
 This is the 100th anniversary celebration for the Society.
 Many libraries and museums in the Bay Area hold membership with our association.
 The planning begins TODAY.

 The ASBC&D has spearheaded new acquisitions to build the Society’s collection.
 Through the Bookplates By The Bay (BBTB) project we are organizing exhibitions, museum tours, studio tours, Master Artist workshops, lectures, book publishing, marketing—this is all part of our strategy to expand the interest in this 570-year old graphic art form.
 Building the impetus for the ex libris art movement by bringing book artists and collectors together from around the globe.

 This congress will be our third international meeting in the Americas.
-The first meeting was EX LIBRIS: Boston in year 2000 presented at the Boston Public Library, Boston, Massachusetts.
-The second meeting was EX LIBRIS: San Miguel de Allende (Mexico) in 2009.
+Our first global meeting was EX LIBRIS: Boston in year 2000 presented at the Boston Public Library, Copley Square, Boston, Massachusetts.
+The second global meeting was EX LIBRIS: San Miguel de Allende (Mexico) in 2009.
 This was presented at the Instituto Allende Fine Arts College, San Miguel de Allende and was the first bookplate congress in Latin America.

 Our society holds membership with the Fédération International des Sociétés Amateurs ď Exlibris (FISAE).
 This is the international federation of ex libris societies made-up of 50+ member nations.

 There are more than a dozen museums dedicated to bookplate art throughout the world today.
 The Society’s ultimate goal is to build a NEW library and museum in the United States, but for now, we must maintain the momentum.